Frenzy (1984 video game)

-Description
+Gameplay

 Although the gameplay is similar to Qix, the backstory for Frenzy involves the player controlling a robot craft, attempting to capture deadly sub-atomic Leptons from inside a scientific research centre.

 In Frenzy, a Lepton is captured if it is trapped in an area enclosed by the player's robot craft or if 95% of the screen area has been filled.
 The robot craft has two speeds and the score for filling in an area using only the slower speed is subject to a 2x multiplier.
 Chasers appear in higher levels which can collide with the player's robot craft, causing a life to be lost.
 The number of Leptons and Chasers increase as the levels progress, up to a maximum of five of each on the most difficult screens—except for Levels 12 and 14, which have a smaller number of Leptons (and no Chasers) but the Leptons move much faster.
 The player obtains an extra craft on completing the third, sixth and ninth screens.
 It has been found that after level 14, the last two screens repeat indefinitely.

 It is stated in the instructions that a good strategy is to build narrow filled blocks using the faster speed across the centre of an unfilled area, and then finally seal the area off by using only the slower mode.
 This maximises the score while reducing the risk of using "slow mode" to a minimum.
 It can be seen that players of the game tend to stick to this strategy.